protubero/beanstore/README.md

 - Must have a no-arg constructor
 - Must inherit from `AbstractEntity`
-- Must be serializable with Kryo
+- All values must be serializable with Kryo
 - Must not have default values (i.e. no native types allowed)
 - Must have Getters and Setters as required by the Java Bean Spec
 - Must have a unique alias determined by the  _Entity_ annotation